aws-samples/cfn101-workshop/workshop/content/basics/operations/troubleshooting-provisioning-errors/_index.md

 ![stack-rollback-paused.png](troubleshooting-provisioning-errors/stack-rollback-paused.png)

-Your goal is to troubleshoot and fix the error in the template, and to choose to resume provisioning, so you can then create the `ExampleSourceQueue` resource.
-As part of this process, you preserve the state of your `ExampleDeadLetterQueue` that has been created successfully earlier.
+Your goal is to troubleshoot and fix the error in the template, and resume provisioning, to create the `ExampleSourceQueue` resource.
+As part of this process, preserve the state of your `ExampleDeadLetterQueue` that has been created successfully earlier.
 Next steps:

 1. with the `example_sqs_queues.yaml` template opened in your editor, change `FifoQueue: false` into `FifoQueue: true` for `ExampleSourceQueue`.
 When done, save your changes.
 2. In the **Stack rollback paused** view shown in the picture earlier, choose **Update**.